feature-engine/feature_engine/docs/about/roadmap.rst

 Our main goals are:

-- Continue maintaining a high-quality, well-documented collection of canonical tools for data processing
+- Continue maintaining a high-quality, well-documented collection of canonical tools for data processing.
-- Expand the documentation with more examples about Feature-engine's functionality
+- Expand the documentation with more examples about Feature-engine's functionality.
-- Expand the documentation with more detail on how to contribute to the package
+- Expand the documentation with more detail on how to contribute to the package.
-- Expand the library's functionality as per the precedent paragraphs
+- Expand the library's functionality as per the precedent paragraphs.

-For more fine-grained goals and current and lined-up issues please visit the `issue <https://github.com/feature-engine/feature_engine/issues/>`_ section in our repo.
+For more fine-grained goals and current and lined-up issues please visit the `issues <https://github.com/feature-engine/feature_engine/issues/>`_ section in our repo.